hargoniX/bachelor/thesis/thesis.typ

     - Its `clean_index` invariant is maintained
 ]

-The proof that we always remain in a valid transmit queue state is the same as
-@rx_valid, except that we use transmit instead of receive definitions, so we omit it here.
+The path to the proof that we always remain in a valid transmit queue state is the same as for @rx_valid, except that we use transmit instead of receive definitions:

+#theorem("The initialized transmit queue state is valid")[
+    After the initialization procedure, the transmit queue is in a valid state.
+] <init_tx_valid>

+#proof[
+    This is verified by a Kani proof harness.
+]

+#theorem("The transmit queue state remains valid")[
+    Assuming that we already are in a valid transmit queue state we always remain in a valid transmit queue state after calling the receive procedure.
+] <step_tx_valid>

+#proof[
+    This is verified by a Kani proof harness.
+]

 #theorem("The driver always remains in a valid transmit queue state")[
     Assuming that we try to transmit packets after initialization, the transmit queue